fbpx

 The notice will list the tax type (i.e 1040), tax period, unpaid amount from prior notices, additional penalty, additional interest, and the amount owed.
 Along with the notice, the IRS will also include Publication 594: The IRS Collection Process and Publication 1660: Collection Appeal Rights.

 You have the option to submit an appeal in response to the Final Notice of Intent to Levy through a Request for Collection Due Process or Equivalent Hearing.
-The tax modules included on the Final Notice of Intent to Levy can be included on the appeal request.
+The tax modules included on the Final Notice of Intent to Levy can be included in the appeal request.
 Under certain conditions, prior tax modules that are not included on the notice may also be included within the appeal request.
-Such tax modules would fall under the Equivalent Hearing provisions
+Such tax modules would fall under the Equivalent Hearing provisions.

 What Are the Different Notices the IRS Sends Before Seizing Your Assets?